Propranolol - a beta-blocker Angilol, Bedranol, Beta-Prograne

 |Available as||Tablets, modified-release capsules and oral liquid medicine|

 Propranolol belongs to the group of medicines known as beta-blockers.
-It is a medicine which is used to treat several different medical conditions.
+Propranolol which is used to treat several different medical conditions.
 It works on the heart and blood vessels.

 Propranolol slows down the activity of your heart by stopping messages sent by some nerves to your heart.
 It does this by blocking tiny areas (called beta-adrenergic receptors) where the messages are received by your heart.
 As a result, your heart beats more slowly and with less force.
 This allows the pressure of blood within your blood vessels to be reduced if you have high blood pressure (hypertension), and helps to prevent abnormally fast heart rhythms (arrhythmias).
 Because your heart is using less energy, this helps to reduce chest pain if you have angina.
 Propranolol can also help to protect the heart following a heart attack.